removingnest109/openstream/README.md

 ## Features

 - Automatic music library scanning and ingestion
-- REST API for tracks, albums, and artists
+- REST API for tracks, albums, playlists, and artists
 - Streaming support for common audio formats (mp3, flac, wav, ogg, m4a)
 - Web UI for managing and accessing the server - included with server
 - Mobile app for iOS and Android (WIP) - [openstream_player](https://github.com/removingnest109/openstream_player)